GroupNum4/Pingpong/README.md

 Oculus Ping Pong Game

 Overview
 Oculus ping pong is a game for Oculus VR.
+We plannned to design a ping-pong game using oculus.
+Its will be a whole new world of opportunities. we wants to work with oculus because its a uniquer propinquity to work with and also it provide real feel to the player that they are actually doing that thing.
 Contributors
 Omar Aslam as Developer
 Hasanberk as Designer